PKUGaoGroup/DSDPFlex/README.md

 We provide a python interface for calling DSDPFlex and related tools.
 It is recommended to run **rescoring** with this DSDPFlex_pyTools.
 More functions can be implemented in the future.

-We recommend to set up the python evironment with conda.
+We recommend to set up the python environment with conda.

 ```
 conda create -n DSDPFlex_py
 conda activate DSDPFlex_py
 ```

-Then you can install the DSDPFlex_pyTools package by this following command:
+Then you can install the DSDPFlex_pyTools package by the following command:

 ```
 cd ./DSDPFlex_pyTools